getcloudless/getcloudless.com/_posts/2018-09-17-the-cloudless-cli.markdown

 ## Credentials and Profiles

-First, just like the python API, you need to up your credentials so that Cloudless can authenticate with the cloud provider.
+First, just like the python API, you need to set up your credentials so that Cloudless can authenticate with the cloud provider.
 This setup is slightly different whether you're using Google Compute Engine or Amazon Web Services since they handle access differently.